yashrathi-git/headspace-cli/README.md

 ## Usage
 First, make sure to follow <a href="#setup">setup instructions</a><br>
 ### Downloading Headspace packs
+**Experimental Feature**
+Please be aware, that `--all`, flag is currently an experimental feature.
+It might not work as intended.
 ```sh
 headspace pack <URL> [Options]
 ```